ZaBlazzingZephyrus/ZaBlazzingZephyrus/README.md

 I might also update this page later as right now it feels a bit empty for my liking.

+(Edit from December 23, 2022)
+I am also having a bit of trouble with GitHub sometimes, so my repositories are all kinda wacky.
+I promise the future ones will eventually be better.

 # Contact me
 I am currently somewhat inactive on the web except for GitHub, but you can always contact me via Discord.
 I am freely available on it for the vast majority of time and I try to reply as soon as I can.
 My tag is **ZaBlazzingZeif#4504**.